Fear and Loathing in Las Vegas: Plot

 After Duke finishes checking into the hotel, he is attacked by a teenage girl named Lucy who has traveled from Kalispell, Montana to Las Vegas to gift Barbra Streisand portraits she made of the singer.
 He then learns that Gonzo gave her LSD to "help her out" only to find that she is a devout Christian and has never even used alcohol.
 The two give her more LSD, and then drop her off at a different hotel, hoping she will not remember them.
 However, when they get back to the hotel room, they find that Lucy has left them a message, and is asking Gonzo for help.
 Gonzo manages to trick her into thinking that Duke drugged both of them, and that Gonzo is now being arrested, advising her to hide.
 Afterwards, Gonzo advises Duke to take adrenochrome.
 When Duke takes it he experiences nightmarish hallucinations before eventually falling asleep.

 The next day, they attend the drug convention, where they observe a comically out of touch presentation by a police "drug expert".
 Later, the two drive in Las Vegas, and encounter a family from Oklahoma, to whom Gonzo aggressively tries to sell heroin.
 Afterwards, they stop at a diner in North Las Vegas, where Gonzo makes a provocative and offensive gesture to the waitress, leading to a confrontation.

 Next morning, the two rush to the airport and upon realizing they are about to miss a flight to L.A., Duke drives onto the runway area of the airport, drops Gonzo off and escapes through a break in a fence.
 After the departure of his lawyer, Duke spends the remaining days in his hotel suite recounting memories from Aspen, and attempting to purchase an ape.
-Duke returns to Circus Circus to acquire the ape, but discovers it's been taken by animal control after attacking another patron.
+Duke returns to Circus Circus to acquire the ape, but discovers it has been taken by animal control after attacking another patron.
 After a while, Duke himself boards a plane to Denver.
-The book ends with Duke purchasing Amyl Nitrite from the airport pharmacy, and consuming them in front of the petrified pharmacist.
+The book ends with Duke purchasing amyl nitrite from the airport pharmacy, and consuming them in front of the petrified pharmacist.